pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

 * MCNP5 source code is available in location ``$HOME/dagmc_bld/MCNP5``
 * A cloned DAGMC git repo can be found at ``/path/to/DAGMC``

-Apply DAGMC Patch to MCNP5 v1.60
+Apply Patch
 _________________________________
+*Apply DAGMC Patch to MCNP5 v1.60*

 Perform the following steps:
 ::